manateelazycat/mrkeyboard/README.md

 ## TODO

+* Close all tab in window to cause window 'switch mode' and not cleaned.
+* close_current_window/close_other_window should make origin tab to hide and not be destroyed.
 * Test mode switch in window.
 * Design new protocol to make app create new tab to daemon, such as browser.
 * Design search framework.